Agrifood

 Every initiative exists within a political ecosystem focused on sustainable growth.
 The Netherlands aims to become the global leader in circular agriculture by 2030, for example setting out a National Protein Strategy.

 With the aim of delivering self-sufficient levels of plant proteins over the next five to ten years, the strategy spans new and residual streams, along with cellular agriculture, fermentation, algae, and other sources.
-And it is backed by the biggest ever public investment into cellular agriculture (€60m from the Dutch Growth Fund).
+This comprehensive approach aims to address the growing demand for sustainable protein sources while reducing dependency on traditional agriculture methods.

 Industry leaders